Murkguy/TheMurk/Draft Version 0.1/home.md

 | **Description** | 01–43 | 44–53 | 54–73 |
 | **False destination** | 01–50 | 51–100 | — |

 **Familiarity:** "Permanent circle" means a permanent teleportation circle whose sigil sequence you know.
-"Associated object" means that you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library, bed linen from a royal suite, or a chunk of marble from a lich’s secret tomb.
+"Associated object" means that you possess an object taken from the desired destination within the last six months, such as a book from a magister’s library, bed linen from a royal suite, or a chunk of marble from a lich’s secret tomb.

 "Very familiar" is a place you have been very often, a place you have carefully studied, or a place you can see when you cast the spell.
 "Seen casually" is someplace you have seen more than once but with which you aren’t very familiar.
 "Viewed once" is a place you have seen once, possibly using magic.
 "Description" is a place whose location and appearance you know through someone else’s description, perhaps from a map.